Sarah Selwyn: Return to England

 Sarah and her husband returned to England in order that the bishop could attend the First Lambeth Conference in 1867.
 While they were in England he was offered the diocese of Lichfield.
 He was at first reluctant to accept the position.
 Eventually, however, he did accept after an intervention from the Queen on condition that they be allowed to return to New Zealand in order to say their goodbyes to the country they had called home for the previous 26 years.
 In January 1868 Selwyn was installed as Bishop of Lichfield.
 George & Sarah Selwyn returned to New Zealand accompanied by their son John in mid-1868.

 Sarah, Bishop Selwyn and John finally sailed for England together with the Abrahams on 20 October 1868 and arrived on 31 December.
 Charles Abraham later resigned his see of Wellington and joined Bishop Selwyn as assistant bishop in 1870.
 Sarah oversaw the addition of two wings to the bishop's residence at Lichfield, and she often hosted visitors from New Zealand.
 Her son John was ordained a deacon by Bishop Selwyn in 1869, and he became a priest the following year.
 Caroline Abraham lived near her cousin Sarah in the Cathedral Close, and Sarah visited her often as Caroline became bedridden with ill health.
 In 1874 her friend Mary Ann Martin returned to England and settled also at Lichfield.

 Widowhood and death

 Bishop Selwyn died on 11 April 1878, and he was buried at Lichfield Cathedral.

 At the request of Sarah Selwyn, a two-volume biography of the Bishop was published within a year.
 By January 1892, she finished her own Reminiscences, 1809–1867 which referenced her letters and journals.
 Historian Charlotte Macdonald described Sarah Selwyn as "an agent of empire at the same time as a fierce critic of imperial policy."

 Although suffering from ill-health her whole life, she outlived her son John (died 1898), who had like his father become Bishop of Melanesia and, from 1892 to 1895, had served as honorary chaplain to Queen Victoria.

-On Palm Sunday, 24 March 1907, Sarah Selwyn died in Lichfield, six months before her 100th birthday. and was buried with her husband at Lichfield Cathedral.
+On Palm Sunday, 24 March 1907, Sarah Selwyn died in Lichfield aged 97 and was buried with her husband at Lichfield Cathedral.